retorquere/zotero-deb/README.md

 # Packaged version of Zotero and Juris-M.

-These packages are "fat installers" -- the debs include the Zotero/Juris-M binaries, as built bu Zotero/Juris-M themselves.
+These packages are "fat installers" -- the debs include the Zotero/Juris-M binaries, as built by Zotero/Juris-M themselves.
 One-time installation of the repo:

 If you have `wget` installed: